Bathrooms

 the pattern and double-cutting.

-* Use of a laser level will be of great help.
+* Use of a laser level will be a great help.
 Line up the laser

 on the last pin stripe of the previously installed sheet of paper.